sumbach/lkitching.github.io/_clojure_jvm/06_common_issues.md

 com.picosoft.messaging.db.MySqlMessageSourceFactory
 ```

-when the implementation JAR is on the classpath these classes can be located and loaded via the `ServiceLoader` interface.
+when the implementation JAR is on the classpath, these classes can be located and loaded via the `ServiceLoader` interface.

 Special care must be taken when building an uberjar containing service loader classes.
 Multiple implementation JARs will define
 the same `META-INF/services/{service.class}` file.
 When building uberjars, the default conflict handling behaviour for